 Unfortunately, life as math club kids isn’t always easy.
 In addition to extra homework, the three friends have two new problems.
 First, a string of mysterious burglaries has the whole neighbourhood on edge, including their parents.
 Then, they manage to earn unwanted attention from Robbie, the class bully.
 Luckily, Jordan, Justin, and Stephanie soon learn that their new club may give them the skills they need to solve both problems.

-The Math Kids: Prime-Time Burglars, the first book in David Cole's fast-moving math adventure series, comes in fall 2018!
+The Math Kids: Prime-Time Burglars, the first book in David Cole's fast-moving math adventure series.

 About the Author

 David Cole has been interested in math since he was a very young boy.
 He pursued degrees in math and computer science and has shared this love of math at many levels, including teaching at the college level, coaching elementary math teams, and running a summer math camp.
 He also has a love of writing and has written a number of plays that have been performed.
 The Math Kids was born of a desire to combine his interests and exercise both sides of his brain at the same time.
-Find him on LinkedIn.
+Find him on on his website, Facebook, Twitter, and LinkedIn.